 UniCredit CEE’s innovative approaches—applicable to almost any organization—can be especially useful for large international organizations, where rapid change is a particular challenge.
 These approaches prove that often the most successful mechanisms for getting change to stick aren’t imposed or formally implemented but instead take root organically.

 In recent years, transformation has shifted from being intermittent to being “always on.”
 And for most organizations, the need for greater agility and the intensified focus on the customer require employees to take more initiative and assume increased responsibility.
 Leadership today is thus not only about having a vision and setting a strategy; it’s also about creating alignment, serving as a role model, and establishing the right conditions for the change at hand.
-It’s no surprise that servant leadership, a leadership model that promotes mentoring and putting the needs of others (including customers) first, has gained more adherents in the agile age.1 Notes: 1 This philosophy, introduced in the 1970s by Robert Greenleaf (and espoused by Ken Blanchard, Stephen Covey, Peter Senge, and other leadership gurus), has been revived by the agile movement.
+It’s no surprise that servant leadership, a leadership model that promotes mentoring and putting the needs of others (including customers) first, has gained more adherents in the agile age.

 Leaders can no longer direct change from behind the scenes.
 They themselves must change while leading change from center stage.
 In doing so, leaders motivate and energize their people, fueling engagement and confidence that their efforts will bring positive results.
 When leaders truly embody the values and adopt the new ways, rather than merely decree them, they ensure that the change has meaning and purpose.